Tee Kai Wun: 2022

-In 2022, Tee claimed his first World Tour title by winning the Super 300 event at the Syed Modi International in the men's doubles partnering Man Wei Chong.
-In May, he competed at the 2021 Southeast Asian Games in Vietnam, and helps the Malaysia team won the silver medal in the men's team event.
-In July, Tee and Man captured their second World Tour title at the Taipei Open beating reigning Olympic champion Lee Yang and Wang Chi-lin in three games.
+In January, Tee and Man claimed their first BWF World Tour title by winning the 2022 Syed Modi International.
+He was part of Malaysia's men's team that won gold at the 2022 Badminton Asia Team Championships in February.
+In May, he made his debut at the 2021 SEA Games where he helped Malaysia win the silver medal in the men's team event.
+In July, Tee and Man captured the 2022 Taipei Open title beating reigning Olympic champion Lee Yang and Wang Chi-lin in three games.